-"The accused will legally have caused the death of the victim if his act, or acts, substantially contributed to the subsequent death, taking into account the time at which and the manner in which the death occurred."
+"The accused will legally have caused the death of the victim if his act, or acts, substantially contributed to the subsequent death, taking into account the time at which and the manner in which the death occurred."41

-2.65 The Consultation Paper recommended that the corporate acts should be "a cause" as opposed to "the immediate cause" of death.
-This approach was also recommended by The Law Commission of England and Wales in its report Legislating the Criminal Code Involuntary Manslaughter and in section 1(1)(c) of the Irish private member's Corporate Manslaughter Bill 2001.
+2.65 The Consultation Paper recommended that the corporate acts should be "a cause" as opposed to "the immediate cause" of death.42 This approach was also recommended by The Law Commission of England and Wales in its report Legislating the Criminal Code Involuntary Manslaughter43 and in section 1(1)(c) of the Irish private member's Corporate Manslaughter Bill 2001.

-&lt;sup>40 The People (Attorney General) v Dunleavy [1948] IR 95, 98.
+40 [1948] IR 95, 98.

-&lt;sup>41 Charleton McDermott & Bolger Criminal Law (1999 Butterworths) at paragraph 7.23.
+41 Charleton McDermott & Bolger Criminal Law (Butterworths 1999) at paragraph 7.23.

-&lt;sup>42 Law Reform Commission Consultation Paper on Corporate Killing (CP 26-2003) at paragraphs 7.67-7.68.
+42 Law Reform Commission Consultation Paper on Corporate Killing (CP 26-2003) at paragraphs 7.67-7.68.
 This recommendation was made in connection with the Commission's provisional recommendation that the corporate offence be based on the identification doctrine.

-&lt;sup>43 (LAW COM No 237).
+43 (LAW COM No 237).